 17. Motorola I730 (2003)

-This phone drove the push-to-talk (PTT) craze.
+Regarding Motorola flip phone old, this phone drove the push-to-talk (PTT) craze.
 It was a device operated by Nextel and became synonymous with telecommunication companies.
 It also boasted a stunning display capable of supporting up to 65,000 colors.
-This is a classic Motorola flip phone with an old model loved by many users.
+This is a classic Motorola flip phone with an old model many users love.

 18. Motorola RAZR V3 (2004)

-Back in 2004, we had a lot to say about the Motorola RAZR.
-It’s very thin design set it apart from its competitors, and this particular model is now often associated with the entire Razr series.
+In 2004, we had a lot to say about the Motorola RAZR.
+Its slim design sets it apart from its competitors, and this particular model is now often associated with the entire Razr series.

 19. Motorola PEBL (2005)